lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 9: (Check completed-ballot for errors)
 (see step 7?)

-Step 10: Online: The voter sends (by whatever agreed upon method (website, email, text, snapchat, S3, api-endpoint, etc.)) the new QR code (containing their encrypted filled-in-and-checked ballot) to the local election office.
+Step 10: (Encrypt the Ballot)

 Step 11: (Submit encrypted-ballot over network)
 Q: recommended methods?
 some kind of MFA or blockchain ledger system?

+Online: The voter sends (by whatever agreed upon method (website, email, text, snapchat, S3, api-endpoint, etc.)) the new QR code (containing their encrypted filled-in-and-checked ballot) to the local election office.

 Step 12: (Processing the voter's encrypted ballot)
 - thrifty encryption choice?